Skip to content

 Question 5: A Spot instance running 8 pods receives a two-minute interruption notice.
 What happens to the pods, and how should your application handle this?

 When a Spot interruption notice arrives, Karpenter (or the AWS Node Termination Handler if using Cluster Autoscaler) marks the node as unschedulable (cordons it) and begins draining pods.
 Kubernetes respects PodDisruptionBudgets during the drain, evicting pods gracefully.
 Each pod receives a SIGTERM signal and has until its terminationGracePeriodSeconds (default 30 seconds) to shut down cleanly.
 Applications should: (1) handle SIGTERM by finishing in-flight requests, (2) use a preStop lifecycle hook for cleanup, (3) have terminationGracePeriodSeconds set appropriately (no more than 90 seconds for Spot), and (4) be designed for redundancy so that losing one pod does not cause user-visible errors.
+This ensures the application layer manages its own state transition before the underlying infrastructure disappears.
+Spot instances will terminate exactly two minutes after the notice, regardless of whether your pods have finished shutting down.

 Question 6: Your startup just launched and needs robust EKS monitoring.
 The platform team is debating between enabling CloudWatch Container Insights or deploying a self-managed Prometheus stack.
 What scenario or cluster characteristics would make Prometheus the better choice?

 Container Insights sends metrics to CloudWatch as custom metrics.
 It provides pre-built dashboards, integrates with CloudWatch Alarms, and requires no infrastructure to run (just the agent DaemonSet).
-However, it charges per-metric ($0.30/metric/month) and can become expensive for large clusters ($1,500-3,000/month).
+However, it charges per-metric (0.30/metric/month)andcanbecomeexpensiveforlargeclusters(0.30/metric/month) and can become expensive for large clusters (1,500-3,000/month).
 Prometheus is an open-source metrics system that stores metrics locally (or in AMP) with powerful PromQL querying.
 It is free to run (self-managed) or lower-cost (AMP charges $0.03/10M samples).
 Use Container Insights for small clusters (under 20 nodes) or teams that want zero-ops monitoring.
 Use Prometheus for larger clusters, teams that need custom metrics, or organizations with existing Grafana dashboards.

 Question 7: A developer deploys a new memory-intensive application to your Karpenter-managed EKS cluster but forgets to define CPU and memory requests in the pod spec.
 What will happen when Karpenter attempts to provision capacity for these pods?

 Karpenter uses pod resource requests (not limits) to determine what instance type to provision.
 If a pod has no CPU or memory request, Karpenter assumes it needs zero resources and may pack it onto an already-full node, leading to severe resource contention and OOM (Out of Memory) kills.
 Without accurate requests, Karpenter cannot effectively bin-pack pods—it might provision the wrong instance sizes, wasting money.
 Furthermore, the Kubernetes scheduler treats pods without requests as “BestEffort”, making them the first to be evicted under node pressure.
 Always set resource requests that reflect actual usage.
+By enforcing these requests through admission controllers, you ensure the cluster scaler has accurate constraints to work with.

 Hands-On Exercise: Replace Cluster Autoscaler with Karpenter + Spot Batch Processing